h5b/arduino_uno_328p/README.md

 # arduino_uno_328p

-This is a collection of code targeted at the [Arduino Uno (ATmega328P)] (http://www.arduino.cc/en/Main/arduinoBoardUno) to be used with the AVR-GCC toolchain.
+This collection of code is targeted at the [Arduino Uno (ATmega328P)] (http://www.arduino.cc/en/Main/arduinoBoardUno) to be used with the AVR-GCC toolchain.

 ## Requirements and Installation

-In order to ease the pain of setting up the development machine a Vagrantfile is supplied.
+In order to ease the pain of setting up a development machine a Vagrantfile is supplied.
 If you are not aquainted to Vagrant then head to the [Vagrant Docs](http://docs.vagrantup.com/v2/getting-started/index.html) for a start.